demisto/content/Packs/PAN-OS/Integrations/Panorama/Panorama_description.md

 ##### Classifiers and Mappers

-This integration supports a default Classifier (Panorama Classifier) and Mapper (Panorama Mapper) That handles incidents returned from the API.
+This integration supports a default Classifier (Panorama Classifier) and Mapper (Panorama Mapper) that handles incidents returned from the API.

 ---